hodcroftlab/covariants/README.md

 [Overview of all mutation country plots](country_overview.md)

 ### Index
-Clusters/mutations are listed below by the location of a mutation in the spike protein (`S:`) - the letter after `:` indicates the original amino-acid, the number the position in the spike protein, and the last letter, the 'new' amino-acid.<br>
+Clusters/mutations are listed below by the location of a mutation in the spike protein (`S:`) - the letter after `:` indicates the original amino-acid, the number the position in the spike protein, and the last letter, the 'new' amino-acid.<br/>
-As `S:N501` has multiple amino-acid mutations, there is no second letter.<br>
+As `S:N501` has multiple amino-acid mutations, there is no second letter.<br/>
 20A.EU1 and 20A.EU2, because of their prominence, have been given 'subclade' names.
 The mutation is listed in parentheses after the name.